elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/docs/chapters/chapter_01.md

     <figure>
   <img src="../..//assets/images/repo_about_settings01.png" width="800"/>
     </figure>
-2. in the pop-up `Edit repository details`, tick the `Use your GitHub Pages website` to automatically fill the Website URL
+2. In the pop-up `Edit repository details`:
+    1. tick the `Use your GitHub Pages website` to automatically fill the Website URL
     <figure>
   <img src="../..//assets/images/repo_about_settings02.png" width="600"/>
     </figure>
     3. press `Save changes`

 #### 4. Update repository name and url in the mkdocs.yml file
+1. Go to the `<> Code` tab and edit the mkdocs.yml file
+2. Update the section below with the `repo_name`and `repo_url`

 ``` yaml
 #Repository
 repo_name: elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs